 I'm changing up my choice of photo today for those arriving in L.A. this week for the Los Angeles Conference on Magic History.
 This is a magnificent unpublished shot of Houdini doing a suspended straitjacket escape from the historic Examiner building in downtown Los Angeles.
-While we knew Houdini did a suspended straitjacket escape from the Walker Bank building in downtown, this is the first I've heard of an escape at the Examiner.
 (If you can't see Harry, click here.)

 "I shall never forget that crowd as I hung suspended.
 It looked to me as if I was struggling over a bubbling sea."

 As you can see, the beautiful Examiner building is as much the subject of this photo as Houdini.
 Publisher William Randolph Hearst commissioned Julia Morgan and Los Angeles architects Henke and Dodd to design the building in the popular Mission Revival style.
 Hearst was so pleased with the results that he later commissioned Morgan to design his massive San Simeon Castle.
 The Examiner building (later the Herald-Examiner) opened for business on January 1, 1915 and remained the newspaper's headquarters until the paper folded in 1989.